Percival Mew Gull

-The Percival Mew Gull was a British racing aircraft of the 1930s.
-It was a small, single-engine, single-seat, low-wing monoplane of wooden construction, normally powered by a six-cylinder de Havilland Gipsy Six piston engine.
-During its racing career it set many records and was considered a significant, efficient design, one that eventually reached a top speed of 265 mph (425 km/h) on a modest 205 hp (153 kW) in its final 1939 form.
-A modern-day observer has characterised the Mew Gull as "the Holy Grail of British air racing".
-During the second half of the 1930s, Mew Gulls were dominant in air-racing in the UK and consistently recorded the fastest times until the outbreak of war stopped all civilian flying in late 1939.
+The Percival Mew Gull is a British racing aircraft of the 1930s.
+It is a small single-engined single-seat low-wing monoplane of wooden construction, normally powered by a six-cylinder de Havilland Gipsy Six piston engine.
+During the second half of the 1930s Mew Gulls dominated air-racing in the UK and consistently recorded the fastest times until the outbreak of war stopped all civilian flying in late 1939.
+In addition, the plane set many long-distance records.
+Its top speed was 265 mph (425 km/h) on a modest 205 hp (153 kW) in its final 1939 form.